cristobaltapia/TikZCivil/README.md

 ===========
 1.1.
 Linux:
 ===========
-In linux you need to put this files
+To install this package on a Linux system, you only need to run the installer located in the "Instal.sh" file.
+It will place the needed files in a texmf directory on your $HOME folder.
+Then it will update the latex database with texhash.